micheles/micheles.github.io/_posts/2014-08-02-database-migrations.md

 us about the problem she had, so that we can help with a solution to make the migration possible.

-For users relying on the debian packages, the migration will happen at installation time.
+For users relying on the debian packages, the migration will probably happen at installation time.
 In case of error the installation will fail with an error message and the user will have the option to go back to the previous version of OpenQuake.
 The database will not be changed.